A software interface that provides instant control of Eos parameters

 - ROTATION: no action

-An Eos snapshot number that will be called up at the same time as the fader pages can be specified in the small boxes under each button (see Eos Snapshot).
+An unique Eos snapshot number that will be called up at the same time as the fader pages can be specified in the small boxes under the encoders (see Eos Snapshot).

-A snapshot of each of the six fader pages can thus be created in Eos (Tab 28) and recalled each time the corresponding button is pressed on the MFT.
+A snapshot of each of the 18 fader pages can thus be created in Eos (Tab 28) and recalled each time the corresponding button is pressed on the MFT.

 The same applies to the special MacroFad page.